On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Free Seifert surfaces and Lin presentations

-We will consider character varieties of cyclic covers over a knot exterior.
-A knot group has several presentations, for example, Wirtinger presentation, braid presentation.
-X-S. Lin has introduced a presentation of a knot group by using a free Seifert surface and the induced Heegaard splitting of $S^3$.
-We call this presentation {\it Lin's presentation}.
-We show that Lin's presentation induces presentations of the fundamental groups of covering spaces.
-Moreover we present nice properties of the induced presentations.
-These presentations are main tools for our investigation of character varieties in the rest of this article.
+X.-S. Lin has introduced a new method to represent generators and relations of a knot group by using a free Seifert surface and the induced Heegaard splitting of $S^3$.
+We call this method {\it Lin presentation}.
+His approach also induces presentations of the fundamental groups of covering spaces and allows us to investigate character varieties of cyclic covers over a knot exterior.
+We will use these presentations as a main tool for our study in the rest of this article.
+In subsection~\ref{subsection:def_Lin_presentation}, we review free Seifert surfaces and Lin presentations.
+In subsections~\ref{subsection:pres_piI_Cn} and \ref{subsection:pres_piI_Bn}, we show how a Lin presentation of $\pi_1(\knotexterior)$ determines presentations of the fundamental groups $\pi_1(C_n)$ and $\pi_1(\branchedcoverZHS{n})$ for the $n$--fold cyclic and branched covers.